Christy-Lo/Horse-Racing-Prediction---Optimized-Gambling-Strategy/README.md

 ## Experiments
 There are many betting games for a horse race and we select two of them.
-- Top 1: predict the wining horse in a race
+- Top 1(Win): predict the winning horse in a race
-- Top 3: predict one of the winning horse in a race
+- Top 3(Place): predict 1st, 2nd or 3rd winning horse in a race

 In our dataset, each entry of data represents one horse in a race.
 Some of the variables are win odds, season stakes, rating and draw.
 Our model gives prediction on whether the horse will be top1 or top3 in the game